JoshuaOrtizR/OffensiveSecurity/Windows - Privilege Escalation.md

 ### SAM and SYSTEM files

-The Security Account Manager (SAM), often Security Accounts Manager, is a database file.
-The user passwords are stored in a hashed format in a registry hive either as a LM hash or as a NTLM hash.
-This file can be found in %SystemRoot%/system32/config/SAM and is mounted on HKLM/SAM.
+The Security Account Manager (SAM), sometimes referred to as the Security Accounts Manager, is a crucial database file in Windows that manages user accounts and security descriptors for local users and groups.
+User passwords are not stored in plain text but rather as cryptographic hashes.
+Historically, these were stored as LM (Lan Manager) hashes, but modern systems primarily use the more secure NTLM (NT LAN Manager) hash.
+This database file, named SAM, is located within the Windows system directory at %SystemRoot%\system32\config\SAM and is mounted in the system registry under the HKLM\SAM key.
+Access to this file is highly restricted due to its sensitive nature.

 ```powershell
 # Usually %SYSTEMROOT% = C:\Windows